NaungH/NALU/README.md

 ![Yangon,Myanmar](graph/Yangon.png)

 ## Run Instruction
-Run the gui.py file and user need to input latitude, longitude and year.
+Run the gui.py file and user needs to input latitude, longitude and year.
 There are two buttons, one is to show the graphs and the user can press the save to csv button, if the user wants to save the downloaded precipitation data as a csv file for two satellites and observed.
-After running the code,it will show line graphs and scatter plot charts, comparison of satellite data and observed data for before and after calibration.
+After running the code,it will show line graphs and scatter plot charts which are comparison of satellite data and observed data for before and after calibration.

-*Remark: Observed data is only available for case study location, 16.85 for latitude and 96.18 for longitude.
-Otherwise, error messages will appear, however different location will give some graphs but results might be meaningless.*
+*Remark: Observed data is only available for case study location, 16.85 latitude and 96.18 longitude.
+Otherwise, warning messages will appear, however different location will still give precipitation line graphs.*

 ## Requirement
 * flussenv